mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 .. image:: /images/en/Krita-popuppalette.png
    :align: center

-Easily to be found on |mouseright|, the pop-up palette allows you to quickly access brushes, a color history and a color selector within arm's reach.
+Easily to be found on |mouseright|, the pop-up palette allows you to quickly access brushes, color history and a color selector within arm's reach.
 The brushes are determined by tag, and pressing the lower-right configure button calls a drop-down to change tags.
 This allows you to tag brushes in the preset docker by workflow, and quickly access the right brushes for the workflow you need for your image.

 Transformations
 ~~~~~~~~~~~~~~~